 This treatment starts with you taking medications to improve your fertility by stimulating your ovaries to produce eggs.
-The eggs are then removed from the ovaries by a doctor using an ultrasound and a long thin tube, inserted from your vagina.
+The eggs are then removed from the ovaries by a doctor using an ultrasound and a long thin tube inserted from your vagina.

-They are introduced to sperm from your partner in a special container in a laboratory.
+The eggs are introduced to sperm from your partner in a special container in a laboratory.
 If your partner has fertility issues, then donor sperm can be used.

-The eggs and sperm are closely monitored and, if all is well, in about three to five days, some healthy embryos will result.
-One or more embryos are then placed directly into your uterus, using a thin tube inserted through your cervix.
+The eggs and sperm are closely monitored, and if all is well, in about three to five days, some healthy embryos will result.
+One or more embryos are then placed directly into your uterus using a thin tube inserted through your cervix.

-I Had My Tubes Tied, Can This Be Reversed?
+I Had My Tubes Tied.
+Can This Be Reversed?

 Some women choose to have their fallopian tubes “tied” as a method of contraception.
 Sometimes, they regret this decision later in life.
-Maybe they lose a child, or have another relationship where they now want more children.

 The decision to have a tubal ligation reversal as opposed to IVF can be a difficult one.
 There are factors you need to consider.
 If you are young and plan on having more than one child, then reversal might be a good option.
 However, if you are over 35 years old, IVF could be a better choice.